Understanding Ponticulus Posticus treatments

 In this study, a case is demonstrated in a 34-year-old woman who had significant dizziness to the point of losing consciousness while rotating her head to the left.
 Computed tomography angiography of the cervical spine revealed С1 anomaly with the formation of ponticulus lateralis and ponticulus posticus with acute-angled С-shaped kinking of the vertebral artery.

-- In this patient, surgery was able to help with her pain by removing the compression of the С1 spinal root and alleviated her bow hunter’s syndrome (losing consciousness) when she turned her head.
+- In this patient, surgery was able to help with her pain by removing the compression of the С1 spinal root and alleviating her bow hunter’s syndrome (losing consciousness) when she turned her head.

 - The surgeons of this study suggested that this was the first report on the surgical treatment of vertebral artery compression owing to ponticulus lateralis and ponticulus posticus.